DigitalWaters-fi/community/how-tos/introduction_to_bash/bash-tutorial.md

 ````

 ## Part 3: a tragic interlude for justice
-Now we have gotten our start with bash commands, it's time to see how we can use them to automate big file management.
+Now we have gotten our start with Bash commands, it's time to see how we can use them to automate big file management.
 To learn what you must do and what is at stake, enter the following command into your terminal:

 ````
 cd ~                                              # make sure you are in your home directory